 If they have outstanding holiday, you can now work with your employee to arrange their time off.
 If it turns out they’ve already taken more than they’ve accrued, you’ll take the corresponding monetary value of the time off from their final month’s salary.

-Can you make an employee take annual leave during their notice period?
+Can you make an employee use their annual leave allowance during their notice period?

 So, if, for instance, they have 5 days of holiday remaining, you have to give them a minimum of 10 days’ notice.
 This is also where you need to take their notice period into account.
 If it’s short, and they have a lot of leave outstanding, you might not have the time to give them the required notice.
 If they can’t take all their prescribed days off, or if they don’t want to, you’ll have to compensate them for their outstanding annual leave in their final month’s pay.